George Truitt

-George Truitt (1756 – October 8, 1818) was an American farmer and politician from Murderkill Hundred, in Kent County, Delaware, near Felton.
-He was a member of the Federalist Party, who served in the Delaware General Assembly and as Governor of Delaware.
+George Truitt (1756 – October 8, 1818) was an American politician who was the 17th Governor of Delaware from 1808 to 1811.
+A member of the Federalist Party, he served in the Delaware General Assembly from 1803 to 1808.

 Early life and family

 Truitt was born in Murderkill Hundred, Kent County, Delaware, near Felton.
-His Father was Samuel Truitt, b.1733 Worcester, Maryland d.1788 Worcester, Maryland his Mother was Ester Sturgis b.1737 Somerset County, Maryland d.1777. he was certainly a descendant of a George Truitt who settled in Accomack County, Virginia in the 17th century.
+His father was Samuel Truitt (1733–1788), his mother was Ester Sturgis (1737–1777).
+He was a descendant of George Truitt who settled in Accomack County, Virginia, in the 17th century.

 He married Margaret "Mary" Hodgson and they had one child, Sarah.
 Their farm and primary residence was later known as Frazier Farm and is located east of Felton on the Canterbury Road, now State Route 15.
 They also had a home at 12 South Main Street in Camden.
 They were members of the Methodist Church.

 Professional and political career

 He began his political career as a delegate to the state convention which ratified the United States Constitution of 1787.
 He then served five years in the state house from the 1788/89 session through the 1791/92 session and again in the 1794 session.
 He then served most of two terms in the state senate, from the 1803 session through the 1807 session.
 In 1807 he was elected Governor of Delaware, defeating Joseph Haslet the Democratic-Republican Party candidate.
-Truitt took office January 19, 1808 and served until January 15, 1811.
+Truitt took office January 19, 1808, and served until January 15, 1811.

 Like other governors, Truitt was concerned about issues like slavery, penal reform, and public education.
 A new issue arose during his term, however.
 Due to increasing tensions with Great Britain, the U.S. government had directed Delaware to create and equip a militia of 1300 men.
 The General Assembly, in turn requested Federal fortification of Wilmington, New Castle, Port Penn, Reedy Island, and Lewes.

 Being descendant of George Truitt 1640 who landed in Va. on a land grant from Kind George of England.
 Who exchanged his land in Northern England for the tract in the New world.

 Death and legacy

-Truitt died at his farm in Murderkill Hundred, Kent County, near Felton and was buried there.
+Truitt died at his farm in Murderkill Hundred, Kent County, near Felton, and was buried there.
 In 1903 he was reburied in the Barratt's Chapel Cemetery near Frederica, Delaware.
 The Gov. George Truitt House was listed on the National Register of Historic Places in 1978.

 No known portrait of George Truitt exists.